malekabdelkader/bingo/README.md

 ✅ **Clickable cells** with a realistic stamp effect
 ✅ **Win detection** with an exciting celebration effect 🎊
 ✅ **Responsive & lightweight** for a smooth experience

 ---
-## 🔧 Customization

-The size of the Bingo grid is variable and can be modified from the Constants file.
-Along with the grid size, the list of phrases is also configurable.

-✅ **Default grid size:**  5x5 (25 cells)
-✅ **Default phrases:** 25 common virtual meeting phrases ✅ **Fully customizable:** You can override the default values to fit your needs, whether for different subjects like Developer Mistakes Bingo or any other customized Bingo theme!

----